Avatar

 Ph.D.
 Student in Computer Science, Columbia University

 I am a Ph.D. student in computer science at Columbia University, working with Asaf Cidon and Roxana Geambasu.
-I am researching security and privacy, with a focus on differential privacy, applied cryptography and distributed systems.
-Lately, I have been working on infrastructure systems for differential privacy, applied to privacy-preserving machine learning and analytics.

 More generally, I enjoy solving socially meaningful problems by building practical systems that rely on sound theoretical foundations.
 I also like contributing to open-source projects.
-I’m always happy to talk about research and privacy – feel free to contact me at [email protected].

 A bit more about me: I did my undergrad in mathematics and computer science at Ecole Polytechnique, in France.
 My name is pronounced [pjɛʁ to.lo.ɲa].
+Feel free to contact me at [email protected].

 Resume